Dealing with New Energy while Asleep, a Different View of Dreams

 The inflation within the limbic system lessens the amount of internal energy per unit of volume, and so the disturbance.
 For example, we may find ourselves at a beach, a resort in the mountains, or another region of the country.
 We want to return home, but we are unable to do so.
 We cannot gather our belongings, our route out of the mountains is unclear, or we are unable to get an airplane flight or to find our room in a hotel that has suddenly become much larger, with many hallways and elevators.
 The stored energy does not allow us to return home.

 As a dream progresses, our inner efforts at reducing internal energy become increasingly frustrated.
 In golf, there may be too many trees, hills, or rocks to achieve success.
 In tennis, the court may be too large to hit the ball satisfactorily, or the indoor tennis club may have moved to a busy downtown location where a long line waits to gain entrance.
 A crowd of people may watch us lose a tennis match after winning a few points.
+We may fail a test at school or have trouble performing some other activity as well.
+Damage to our lawn or patio at home indicates the effects of internal energy over time and so indirectly the buildup of the energy being stored.

 Another example is that we may not know how to get to a certain destination while driving a car and get lost in heavy traffic and on several roads.
 Also, imagine one ship colliding with a larger one at sea, or two ships in a harbor, one smaller than the other.
 Thus, in the later stages of a dream, our personal efforts become inferior to the large images; conversely, the large images become ascendant or predominant.